YuzukiHD/YuzukiChameleon/README.md

 ## Flash Firmware

-### Android and Tina Linux
+### Allwinner Proprietary image (Android, Tina Linux, BSP Debian)

 The following mainly introduces the method of flash with PhoenixSuit.
-The flash method of LiveSuit and PhoenixUSBpro is similar.
+The flash method of LiveSuit and PhoenixUSBPro is similar.

 Download PhoenixSuit：[PhoenixSuit](https://www.aw-ol.com/downloads/resources/13)